eszterkv/lang/README.md

 ## Why?

-Oh, I just wanted to code an online book, try Svelte, and learn some Norwegian.
+Oh, I just wanted to code an online book, try Svelte, and learn some ~Norwegian~ French.
 The idea is based on [1000 Questions 1000 Answers](https://lexika.hu/angol/tankonyvek/1000-questions-1000-answers-4ed), a hugely successful book written by an English teacher I’ve had the honour to meet several times while attending courses at her language school.

 ## The tech